whitneyburton/portfolios/students/1602/jared-roth/20160617-jared-roth-m3.markdown

 ### Attendance
 Missed the first day of the module.
+Missed the final assessment.
+(I don't mess around with missing unimportant days.)

 ### Projects